 - Check Out: NC500 in 5 days: best Highland Road Trip

 Another thing I would like to tell you is my opinion about the Isle of Skye.
-It is definitely a spectacular place, but my expectations were really high because it was strongly sold to me as the most beautiful and super spectacular place in Scotland.
-I do not know if it was because of the weather we had or any other reason, but my expectations weren’t met.
+It is a spectacular place, but my expectations were really high because it was strongly sold to me as the most beautiful and super spectacular place in Scotland.

 For me, it’s a place to visit, it’s certainly spectacular, maybe I have to visit it more often, but I don’t think it’s the most beautiful place in Scotland.
-I have visited many places in Scotland, for example the north, touring the North Coast 500 which is awesome, or the Loch Lomond area which is amazing.

-What to see on the Isle of Skye?
+What to See on the Isle of Skye?

 The village of Kyleakin